BartOtten/routex/COMPARISON.md

 ## Routex

 Routex takes routing in Phoenix to the next level.
-It is built as an [extension-driven](EXTENSION_SUMMARIES.md) router on top of Phoenix Router.
+It is built as [extension-driven](EXTENSION_SUMMARIES.md) middleware leveraging Phoenix Router itself.
 Its extension-driven design means you get all the benefits of translated routes—like those offered by Cldr Routes—plus a broader, more customizable set of features that can be tailored to virtually any routing challenge.

 Whether you need complete route translation, advanced route manipulation, obfuscation, or alternative route generation, Routex provides a full suite of